Atexant/atexant/README.txt

 Requirements

-You need the Java run-time environment 1.6 or higher, Ant tool , the Wikipedia articles dump and some additional utilities to be able to compile and run this project.
+You need the Java run-time environment 1.6 or higher, Ant tool, the Wikipedia articles dump and some additional utilities to be able to compile and run this project.
 The main English Wikipedia articles dump can be downloaded from: